darthnithin/earth/README.md

 # Parler Map
 Github pages no longer works as I revoked my Google Maps API Key.
 If you want it, you have to replace it with you own, along with a map id.
+If you care/need clarification open an issue
 ## Setup

 ```sh